 Get the word out about physical activity and the Move Your Way campaign through public affairs activities like interviews on local TV broadcasts, coverage in the local paper or an online newsletter, and mentions by radio hosts.

-Promote your campaign online and through social media
+Promote Move Your Way online and through social media

 Host virtual events and other programming